-The group of 20 was taken into an old van driven by 2 officers in black clothes and balaclavas.
+The group of 20 was reportedly taken into an old van driven by 2 officers in black clothes and balaclavas.
 The drive lasted for around 30min and they arrived at the Evros/Meric river.
 At the river, another 11 officers and 100 people were present.
 The officers were wearing green camouflage uniforms.
-Among the 100 people, there were many women and several children, the youngest one probably around 12 years old according to the respondents estimation.
-Their nationalities included Syria, Palestine, India, Morocco.
+Among the 100 people, there were many women and several children, the youngest one probably around 12 years old, according to the respondents estimation.
+Their nationalities included Syria, Palestine, India and Morocco.
 Two more officers were present on the boat that had already been prepared.
 It was around two hours after sunset.

 When he and his companions arrived in Turkey, they walked for one or two hours and reached Ipsala.